Menu bar clipboard, minus the cloud.

 with local OCR.

-MacBar captures text, images, and Finder files, extracts OCR on-device, and gets you back to paste in one clean loop.
+MacBar captures text, screenshots, copied image files, and Finder files, extracts OCR on-device, and gets you back to paste in one clean loop.

 Hotkey ⇧⌘M